lspitzner/hs-commander/README.md

 you can run the example code by running `stack install :example1 && example1` assuming that the directory stack copies binaries to is present in your `PATH`.

+# Documentation

+if you clone this repository locally somewhere, you can use `stack haddock` inside its folder in order to generate haddock documentation for it.

 # Disclaimer

 This project is still under heavy development and could well change drastically!